-Adrenaline and a little amount of noradrenaline are raised in bloodstream which causes rapid heart rate, rapid breathing, constriction of blood vessels etc. Now in a healthy individual this physiological response does not amount much but in an old age diabetic, obese person it may cause a heart attack.
+Adrenaline and a little amount of noradrenaline are raised in the bloodstream which causes rapid heart rate, rapid breathing, constriction of blood vessels etc. Now in a healthy individual, this physiological response does not amount much but in an old age diabetic, the obese person it may cause a heart attack.

 It is a risk and when other risks are also present in the same individual, they have a cumulative effect.
 Every individual having these comorbidities and diagnosed heart disease should practice relaxing techniques like early morning laughs, yoga, deep breaths when stressed.
 These will relax your heart and will reduce the risk of heart attack in future.

 Buddy, you have eaten long enough for yourself.
 It’s time you start eating for your heart now.
 I mean yeah you can avoid these risk factors and survive longer but the damage that has been done to your heart is done.
 Avoiding risk is only going to prevent further damage, It won’t make your heart better.
 It’s the special diet which is going to do the trick, make your heart young again.